in28minutes/java-cheat-sheet/README.md

 System.out.println(numberFormat.parse("9876.56"));//9876
 ```
 ### Collection Interfaces
 - Arrays are not dynamic.
 Once an array of a particular size is declared, the size cannot be modified.
 To add a new element to the array, a new array has to be created with bigger size and all the elements from the old array copied to new array.
 Collections are used in situations where data is dynamic.
 Collections allow adding an element, deleting an element and host of other operations.
 There are a number of Collections in Java allowing to choose the right Collection for the right context.
-Before looking into Collection classes, letÕs take a quick look at all the important collection interfaces and the operations they allow.
+Before looking into Collection classes, let's take a quick look at all the important collection interfaces and the operations they allow.

 #### Collection Interface
 Most important methods declared in the collection interface are the methods to add and remove an element.  add method allows adding an element to a collection and delete method allows deleting an element from a collection.